NeonDmn/UE_BP_Example_Blink/README.md

-## A recreation of "Blink" ability from a game "Dishonored" by Arcane Studios.
+## My Unreal Engine 5 recreation of "Blink" ability from a game "Dishonored" by Arcane Studios using blueprints.
 1. Obstacle detection
   (Can't blink through solid surfaces)
 2. Edge detection